-In accordance with 7 CFR 764.103(c) and (e), youth loans, ML's and Down Payment loans are exempted from the requirements of obtaining 125 percent security and taking a lien on non-essential assets.
+According to 7 CFR 764.103(c) and (e), youth loans, ML's and Down Payment loans are exempted from the requirements of obtaining 125 percent security and taking a lien on non-essential assets.
 Therefore, a ML made for FO purposes may be secured only by the real estate being purchased or improved, as long as the 100 percent security requirement of 7 CFR 764.103(b) is satisfied.
 Similarly, a Down Payment loan may be secured only by the real estate being purchased, providing it satisfies the 100 percent security requirement.

 7 CFR 764.103(c) states that additional security will not be taken for an FO for the purchase of a farm where the applicant provides a cash down payment equal to 5 percent or greater of the purchase price (this is different than a formal Down Payment loan described in paragraphs 151-154).
-As such, an FO, other than a ML or Down Payment loan, where the applicant provides a cash down payment equal to 5 percent or greater of the purchase price will not require additional security.
-However, the provision to obtain a security interest in applicable non-essential assets per 7 CFR 764.103(e) is required of any FO other than a ML or Down Payment loan.
+As such, an FO, other than a ML or Down Payment loan, where the applicant provides a cash down payment equal to 5 percent or greater of the purchase price --and total financing from all sources does not exceed 95 percent of the purchase price, will-- not require additional security.
+However, the provision to obtain a security interest in applicable non-essential assets according to 7 CFR 764.103(e) is required of any FO other than a ML or Down Payment loan.

-Notes: The life of security must be sufficient to ensure the loan is fully secured for the life of the loan.
+Notes: The life of security must be sufficient to ensure that the loan is fully secured for the life of the loan.

-The purchase price of a property may exceed the appraised value, providing adequate security is available to satisfy all security requirements.--
+The purchase price of a property may exceed the appraised value, providing adequate security is available to satisfy all security requirements.